open-frames/awesome-open-frames/README.md

 Open Frames is an interoperable standard extending the original Frames specification to support a broader range of applications and protocols.

-> 💸 Open Frames Bounty Program
+> 💸 **Open Frames Bounty Program**
+>
 > We're offering a $100 bounty for developers who achieve 3 goals:
 >
-> 1. Make your Frame interoperable with the Open Frames [standard](https://github.com/open-frames/standard).
+> 1. Make your Frame interoperable with the Open Frames standard.
-> 2. Add your Frame to the [Example Frames](#example-frames) section in this repo via a PR.
+> 2. Add your Frame to the `Example Frames` section in this repo via a PR.
-> 3. Send your frame via a DM to
->    `0xb83978772984b2AEf7CF3f532461c551191Ce10A` through one of the [Compatible Applications](#compatible-applications)
+> 3. Send your frame via a DM to `hi.xmtp.eth` through one of the `Applications` section.
 >
-> Read more about the bounty [here](https://github.com/open-frames/awesome-open-frames/blob/main/BOUNTY.md)
-> That’s it.
-A representartive will contact you and share details on how to receive the prize!
+> Dive deeper into the details of the bounty by visiting [this link](https://github.com/open-frames/awesome-open-frames/blob/main/BOUNTY.md).
+After submitting your Frame, wait for the funds to be received in USDC Base.
+We will notify you via DM.

 ## Compatible Frame Repos